Here’s a bit of the history of how CADR rating was invented:

 Accord to the ANSI/AHAM AC-1-2006 directive, all CADR testing must be conducted in a 1008 ft3 test chamber.
 This is a representation of a 12×12 room with a 7 ft high ceiling.

 To conduct the CADR measurement, an air purifier is placed inside the test chamber.
 While it’s running at full speed, the amount of specific pollutants (dust, pollen, and smoke particles with sizes ranging from 0.10 to 0.11 microns) is measured.

-Based on how quickly the air purifier will remove those pollutants from the test chamber, the CADR rating is calculated.
+The CADR rating is calculated based on how quickly the air purifier will remove those pollutants from the test chamber.
 The test will procure a total CADR rating, combining all 3 types of pollutants, as well as specific ‘Smoke CADR’, ‘Dust CADR’, and ‘Pollen CADR’ rating.

 For most residential air purifiers, this test has a high degree of validity.
 The limitation presented by the size of the testing chamber volume include:

 - Maximum Smoke CADR rating of 450 CFM.